-Each tassel, or fringe, is formed out of four strands of wool that are doubled so that the final fringe appears as eight strings.
-Before tying the strings they are passed through specially designated holes at the corners of the garment, about an inch away from the end.
+Each tassel, or fringe, is formed out of four strands of wool that are doubled, so that the final fringe appears as eight strings.
+Before tied, the strings are passed through specially designated holes at the corners of the garment, about an inch away from the end.
 Five knots are made along the length of the fringe, with the longest string being wound around all the other between each of these knots.
 After these five knots are made, the remaining length of the string is left to hang freely – sometimes even touching the floor!

 Although the Torah mentions the use of a blue string as part of this four-string bundle, nowadays it is not widely used.
 This is due to the fact that there is some uncertainty among rabbinic scholars as to how the blue dye is to be produced.
 Based on this and other considerations, it was decided long ago to do away with the blue string entirely rather than possibly produce the wrong color dye.
 In recent times, however, there are those who claim to have discovered exactly how the blue dye was made.

 As such, a number of tzitzit manufactures have begun producing this blue dye and the blue string – using colors derived from a particular snail.

 According to the Rambam (Maimonides), the mitzva of tzitzit is on par with the mitzva of circumcision – which surely gives us an idea how important it is!
 For those Jews who don’t yet have tzitzit – be sure to get yours today!